-DW2010 will be a popular event with over 500 paddlers expected to set out to test their training and fitness against the course.
-Some will be competing, looking to push close to the course record set thirty years ago this year.
+DW2011 will be a popular event with over 500 paddlers expected to set out to test their training and fitness against the course.
+Some will be competing, looking to push close to the course record set 32 years ago in 1979.
 Others will be looking to finish, completing a personal challenge of training and dedication unmatched in amateur sport.